stolostron/cluster-templates-operator/docs/argocd.md

 # ArgoCD
-`cluster as a service` operator uses abilities of ArgoCD to deploy and manage cluster installation and cluster setup.
+`Cluster as a service` operator uses abilities of ArgoCD to deploy and manage cluster installation and cluster setup.
 Therefore it is necessary to properly setup ArgoCD.

 ## ArgoCD Instance
 Every `ClusterTemplate` has `spec.argoCDNamespace` field.
 The field defines in which namespace an ArgoCD Application will be created.
 It is expected that the Application will be picked up by ArgoCD and acted upon.